Skin Looks Worse After Chemical Peel (What Happened?)

 Not everyone will experience a purge, but it’s common.

-Here’s why it happens: the chemical peel causes an increase in dead skin cells.
-This is intentional because skin cells need to die in order to peel off and reveal healthier, smoother skin underneath.
+This is intentional because skin cells need to die to peel off and reveal healthier, smoother skin underneath.

-When there is an abundance of dead skin cells on the surface of the skin, they can get mixed in with your natural oils and clog your pores.
+When dead skin cells are abundant on the skin’s surface, they can mix with your natural oils and clog your pores.
 Clogged pores = breakouts.
-That’s why non-comedogenic facial products (formulated not to clog pores) are always the best way to go for acne prone skin.

-Thankfully, after this initial purge, your breakouts will heal and there will no longer be so many dead skin cells blocking your pores, so your skin will clear up.
+Thankfully, after this initial purge, your breakouts will heal, and there will no longer be so many dead skin cells blocking your pores, so your skin will clear up.

-If you’re experiencing breakouts after a chemical peel, it can feel very discouraging.
-Especially, if you got the chemical peel to reduce acne in the first place!
+Especially if you got the chemical peel to reduce acne in the first place!

 Just remember to be patient and understand that things will get worse before they get better.
-This is just a phase, and it will pass.

-Are You Having Complications After Chemical Peel?
+Are You Having Complications After a Chemical Peel?

 But what are the red flags you should be looking out for that can signify that you’re having a serious complication?